chaoscalm/gramado/zing/README.md

-# zing - Init, display server and network server.
+# zing - Display server and network server. (base)

 ## Where is the Display Server?